ashish10211/chatApp2/README.md

 npm install and then npm start at root
 Socket.io was used for making chat realtime

+  ----- Open chatboxes on multiple browser tabs and all users can send messages in real time -------

 ## Available Scripts

 In the project directory, you can run: